 Participation in ISHAM-MPWG is open to any scientists who are interested to join this international network on the area of Medical Phycology.

 Applications must be sent to Dr. Rui Kano (WG Secretary) by e-mail or by post to the following address:

 Fujisawa 252-0880, Japan

-This home page was supported by ISHAM, JSMM and a Grant-in-Aid for Scientific Research (C) (25450452) from the Academic Frontier Project of the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+This home page was supported by ISHAM, JSMM and a Grant-in-Aid for Scientific Research (C) (25450452 and 17K08110) from the Academic Frontier Project of the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT).